ghodulik95/chromebook-nautilus-desktop/README.md

 ### 6.2.
 (Optional, but Recommended) Enable Tap-to-Click & Natural Scrolling

-By default, Xubuntu’s GUI may not expose these settings.
+By default, Xubuntu’s GUI may not expose these settings (It didn't for me).
 To enable them:

     sudo mkdir -p /etc/X11/xorg.conf.d
     sudo nano /etc/X11/xorg.conf.d/40-touchpad.conf